Ondřej Palát: Tampa Bay Lightning (2011–2022)

 Over the 2019 offseason, Palát focused on improving his sprints, cores and jumps, to improve his cardio and stamina while skating.
 In November, Palát set numerous personal records.
 On 23 November 2019, Palát recorded his 100th career NHL goal in a 6–2 win over the Anaheim Ducks.
 Two days later, on 25 November, Palát recorded his 200th career NHL assist and 300th career NHL point in a 5–2 win over the Buffalo Sabres.
 Palát was the eighth Lightning player to record 200 career assists and 10th Lightning player to record 300 career points.
 When the NHL returned to play in July for the 2020 playoffs, it was decided that 24 teams would play in a bubble hub in either Toronto or Edmonton due to the ongoing COVID-19 pandemic.
 Palát and the Lightning faced the Columbus Blue Jackets in the first round for the second consecutive season.
 Despite not scoring any goals in their first-round series, Palát and the Lightning defeated the Blue Jackets in five games to advance to the Eastern Conference semifinals against the Bruins.
-Palát scored his first goal of the playoffs, and his first overtime playoff goal, in Game 2 to even the series 1–1.
+Palát scored his first goal of the playoffs, and his first overtime playoff goal, in game 2 to even the series 1–1.
 While playing alongside Kucherov and Brayden Point (mainly due to a core muscle injury from Steven Stamkos) and the line being dubbed as "Triplets 2.0", Palát continued to accumulate points and swiftly recorded goals in three straight games.
-After scoring two goals in Game 4, he tied the franchise's second-longest playoff goal streak record.
-He scored his fifth goal in four games in Game 5 to help the Lightning defeat the Presidents Trophy-winning Bruins in five games in the second round and advance to the Eastern Conference finals for the fourth time in six seasons.
+After scoring two goals in game 4, he tied the franchise's second-longest playoff goal streak record.
+He scored his fifth goal in four games in game 5 to help the Lightning defeat the Presidents Trophy-winning Bruins in five games in the second round and advance to the Eastern Conference finals for the fourth time in six seasons.
 By scoring this goal, Palát joined Vincent Lecavalier, Martin St. Louis and Steven Stamkos as the only players in franchise history to record goals in four consecutive playoff games.
 Palát and the Lightning faced the New York Islanders in the third round.
-In Game 1, Palát set a new franchise record for longest goal streak in a postseason by scoring one of the Lightning's eight goals in their win.
+In game 1, Palát set a new franchise record for longest goal streak in a postseason by scoring one of the Lightning's eight goals in their win.
 He also became the only player in the 2020 playoffs to maintain a five-game goal streak and tied Tyler Johnson for third-most goals in the franchise's playoff history.
 Palát continued to spend the majority of the six-game series on the Lightning's top line with Point and Kucherov.
 He tied for second on the team with four points over the six games while the trio combined for 21 points.
 Upon defeating the Islanders, the Lightning competed in their first Stanley Cup Final since losing to the Chicago Blackhawks in 2015.
-In Game 3 of the 2020 Stanley Cup Finals against the Dallas Stars, Palát scored his 10th goal of the postseason on Anton Khudobin to help the Lightning beat the Stars 5–2.
+In game 3 of the 2020 Stanley Cup Final against the Dallas Stars, Palát scored his 10th goal of the postseason on Anton Khudobin to help the Lightning beat the Stars 5–2.
 As such, Tampa Bay became the first team to have three players record 10 or more goals in a single playoff year since 2010.
 Palát and the Lightning won their second Stanley Cup in franchise history as they defeated the Stars in six games.